Lucas-Andrade-Projetos/Lucas-Andrade-Projetos/README.md

 <h3 align="center">I am a JAVA developer looking for a career change into the field of data science.
 In this network, I will be depositing my daily challenges and projects.
 I hope to attract recruiters hehe.</h3>

-- 🔭 I’m currently working on [Deduction Universal Gas Constant](https://github.com/Lucas-Andrade-Projetos/codes-deduction-Universal-gas-constant)
+- 🔭 I’m currently working on [Soduko](https://github.com/Lucas-Andrade-Projetos/codes-deduction-Universal-gas-constant](https://github.com/Lucas-Andrade-Projetos/sudoku-c))

 - 🌱 I’m currently learning **Statics and Machine Learning**